 - The reason two seemingly similar tools are producing different results is because they’re taking different paths.
 Once you understand the paths you’ll understand the variances.

 - The goal would be for industry standardization or maybe even a third party to come in and act as middleware to offer standardization.
 Is that even possible?

-Creative Commons photo credit to Flickr user Gunther_Chanel.
+Creative Commons photo credit with logo addition to Flickr user Gunther_Chanel.